kishanbishwakarma0/HostelComplaintPortal/README.md

 # Hostel Room Complaint Portal

-Java Swing application for the digitalization of the hostel complaint system based on hostel management.
-The students can enter their complaints during their stay in the rooms, and the management of the hostel can manage their complaints according to their needs.
+The Java Swing application for hostel management digitizes the complaint system.
+While staying in the rooms, students can file complaints.
+The hostel management handles these complaints based on their needs.

 ---